WXV: Format

+Each tier contained six teams, competing over a single tournament window rather than a league season.

+In both 2023 and 2024, all tiers used a cross-pool format.
+Teams were divided into two pools of three, grouped by region where possible, and played only against the opposition in the other pool.
+WXV 3 was originally announced as a round-robin tournament of four teams; this was later revised to a six-team cross-pool competition.

 Qualification

 Teams could qualify through various regional competitions and both play-off and play-in fixtures for the three competition tiers.
 Each tier had designated regional slots allocated before the 2023 edition.
-From 2023 the allocation of the slots in tiers two and three may change based on the region of the champion team and the lowest-ranked team.
-The allocation of slots in tier would have changed from 2026, however the competition was re-formatted before this happened.
-There was no guarantee that a team will play in the same tier as they did in the year before.
+From 2023, the allocation of slots in tiers two and three could change based on the region of the champion team and the lowest-ranked team.
+There was no guarantee that a team would play in the same tier as the previous year.

 WXV 1

-In both the 2023 and 2024 WXV 1 the top three teams from that year's Six Nations Championship and Pacific Four Series qualified for WXV 1.
+In both the 2023 and 2024 editions, the top three teams from that year's Six Nations Championship and Pacific Four Series qualified for WXV 1.
 From 2026, the bottom-ranked side's regional place would have been relegated to WXV 2 and the top WXV 2 side's regional place would have been promoted.

 WXV 2

 In 2023, the fourth-placed team from the Six Nations Championship and Pacific Four Series qualified for WXV 2 alongside the champions of the Oceania Rugby Women's Championship, the Asia Rugby Women's Championship, and the Rugby Africa Women's Cup.
-Additionally, the winner of a playoff between the 5th placed team in the Six Nations and the champions of the Rugby Europe Women's Championship secured a place.
+Additionally, the winner of a playoff between the fifth-placed team in the Six Nations and the champions of the Rugby Europe Women's Championship secured a place.

-Starting in 2023, the champion of WXV 3 had their regional place elevated to WXV 2, leading to the displacement of the regional place of the sixth-placed team, which was relegated to WXV 3 for the following tournament (2024).
+Starting in 2023, the champion of WXV 3 had their regional place elevated to WXV 2, displacing the sixth-placed team's regional place to WXV 3 for the following tournament.
 From 2026 onwards, this process would have also applied to the regional places of both the WXV 2 champion and the sixth-placed team in WXV 1.

 WXV 3

-In 2023, the sixth-placed team from the Six Nations Championship, the runner-up in the playoff between the 5th placed team in the Six Nations and the champion of the Rugby Europe Women's Championship, the winner of a Play-in tournament between Colombia and Brazil, along with the runners-up from the respective regional tournaments in Asia, Africa, and Oceania, qualified for WXV 3.
+In 2023, the sixth-placed team from the Six Nations Championship, the runner-up in the playoff between the fifth-placed Six Nations team and the champion of the Rugby Europe Women's Championship, the winner of a play-in between Colombia and Brazil, and the runners-up from the respective regional tournaments in Asia, Africa, and Oceania qualified for WXV 3.

-Beginning in 2023, the champion of WXV 3 saw their regional place promoted to tier two, displacing the regional place of the sixth-placed WXV 2 team for the following tournament (2024).
-The team that was sixth-placed at the end of the tournament had to compete in a playoff with the best non-competing side in the World Rugby Rankings to decide who will take the last place in WXV 3 for the following tournament.
+Beginning in 2023, the WXV 3 champion had their regional place promoted to tier two, displacing the sixth-placed WXV 2 team's place for the following tournament.
+The team finishing sixth was required to compete in a playoff with the best non-competing side in the World Rugby Rankings to decide who would take the final place in WXV 3 the following year.